albertony/f2c/README.md

 calling the GetVolumeInformation function from systep.c.
 Then you also don't need the preprocessor directives `STRICT;WIN32_LEAN_AND_MEAN;NOMINMAX` described above.

 ## About long long

-The original make file for Visual C sets the preprocessor directive `NO_LONG_LONG`, but since we have a built-in type `long long` in Visual C++ 2015 we don't need to set it in our project.
+The original make file for Visual C sets the preprocessor directive `NO_LONG_LONG`, but since we have a built-in type `long long` in Visual C++ 2015 and newer we don't need to set it in our project.

 # License